mark-orion/PyFSPro/README.md

 * Realtime Astronomical video processing for live presentations.
 * Software image intensifier (night vision).
 * Weak video signal detection and enhancement.
+* Experiments with random number / event generation through camera noise and other video sources.

 This is the GUI version of PyFSPro with a Kivy based graphical user interface.
 The older command line only (non Kivy) version of PyFSPro can be found in the 'cli' folder.
 More information and and a dataflow diagram can be found in the [PyFSPro Wiki](https://github.com/mark-orion/PyFSPro/wiki)